ChristinaManara/Digit-Recognition/README.md

 # Digit Recognition
-By clicking the index.html, you will have the opportunity to download the project.
+By downloading the code of this repository, you can click on index.html in order to read the description.